HOW WE WORK

 Each project is completely bespoke, and the associated services provided by the architect are also tailored; cost and scope of services will be personalised to the individual clients, sites, and projects’ requirements.
-There will, however, be projects that will be similar in scale, costs and services and this section is intended to give an overview of a typical project on a most common (traditional) procurement route and is aimed at someone looking to engage an architect for the first time.
+There will, however, be projects that will be similar in scale, costs, timeline and services and this section is intended to give an overview of a typical project on a most common (traditional) procurement route and is aimed at someone looking to engage an architect for the first time.

 Consultation and Brief